menandmice/micetro_docs/guides/user-manual/networks.rst

 1. Select the subnet(s) for which you want to change the monitoring setting.

-2. Select :guilabel:`Set subnet monitoring` on either the :guilabel:`Action` or the row :guilabel:`...` menu.
+2. Select :guilabel:`Set subnet monitoring` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 3. Complete the required details in the Subnet Monitoring dialog box.